sudha-vijayakumar/CMPE252_StayRec_Neo4j/README.md

 > pip install -r requirements.txt

+**Create feature vector embeddings using the below jupyter notebook,

+Note: This is going to take around 5-6 minutes .. please reach out to me if you need a demo from me for evaluation.

-**Create feature vector embeddings using the below jupyter notebook, (not checking-in files due to large file size > 100MB)**
+(not checking-in files due to large file size > 100MB)**
 > python3 createEmbedding.py